Green tea is a powerhouse of health benefits, particularly when it comes to your skin!

 These can be as simple as infusing a concentrated solution of green tea in water, adding some lemon juice and a few drops of vitamin E oil - feel free to rinse the skin with it or to use it as a spray.
 If you consider drinking it, keep in mind that excessive vitamin E ingestion can be fairly dangerous.

 Among the many health benefits of drinking green tea is the potential prevention of hair loss.
 Since hair is an extension and a product of the scalp, a healthy scalp means healthy hair.
+If you are looking for great natural remedies for skin and hair, you should definitely consider adding Ashwagandha to your supplement routine as well

 Our organism is complex machinery and the health of our skin or hair is influenced by a multitude of factors.
 For those interested in this topic, there is plenty of room for additional reading about the normal functioning of our organism, the aetiology of many disorders, prevention methods, etc.